Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 ⭐️ 5/5 Star Reviews | ⏰ 2 hours | Book Here

-Not only is Halstatt surrounded by magnificent landscapes and traditional Alpine houses festooned with floral window boxes, but it is also home to the world’s oldest operating salt mine.
+Hallstatt is surrounded by magnificent landscapes and traditional Alpine houses festooned with floral window boxes and is also home to the world’s oldest operating salt mine.

 Saltzwelton is Halstatt’s UNESCO mine, dating back to prehistoric times.
-In fact, the wealth from the salt mine is what led to the development of the town.
+The wealth from the salt mine led to the town’s development.

 An unusual attraction in this idyllic town is the Charnel Chapel (Bone House), where over 600 skulls have been painted.
 This mainly occurred in the 18th century when an existing grave needed to be reused.
 The skull was cleaned, painted and transferred to the ossuary.

-You can only access Hallstatt on foot, so you will need to park in the designated car parks and walk or cycle into the town.
+You can only access Hallstatt on foot, so park in the designated car parks and walk or cycle into the town.
 (See Map above for motorhome parking)

 Gosau

-We recommend leaving Gossau early in the morning, because the next road on this motorhoming in Austria trip, will be an adventure and a half.
+We recommend leaving Gossau early in the morning because the next road, as you motorhome Austria will be an adventure and a half.

 The Grossglockner can get busy in peak season, so leave plenty of time to explore it.
-You can take an alternative route and avoid it if you prefer, or if you are travelling in the months that the pass is closed.
+If you prefer, you can take an alternative route and avoid it if you travel in the months when the pass is closed.

 It will take about an hour and a half to get to the start of the Großglockner and another two or so hours to drive its 48km winding road with 36 hairpin bends.

-The Großglockner is the highest surfaced mountain pass in Austria and takes you through the snowy peaks of the Hohe Tauern National Park.
+The Großglockner is Austria’s highest surfaced mountain pass, and it takes you through the snowy peaks of the Hohe Tauern National Park.

 Grossglockner Video

-This video takes you along on some of the journeys on this spectacular drive.
+This video takes you along on our drive across the Grossglockner.

-Almost a million visitors drive this road, and it’s considered Austria’s most scenic route.
+Almost a million visitors drive this road, considered Austria’s most scenic route.

-There are plenty of designated stops along the way and if you’re lucky, you might spot vultures, ibex, or marmots.
-If you don’t see the marmots you will likely hear their chirps which can be mistaken for birds.
+There are plenty of designated stops along the way, and if you’re lucky, you might spot vultures, ibex, or marmots.
+If you don’t see the marmots, you will likely hear their chirps, which can easily be mistaken for birds.

 The Großglockner opens from May to October.
-The cost for a car or motorhome up to 3500kg is 38 Euros.
+A car or motorhome up to 3500kg costs 43 Euros (2024 prices)

 Großglockner Opening times: